patdaburu/dbgdb/docs/source/index.rst

 dbgdb
 =====

-Data pipeline utilities to help you get data into and out of your database.
+Data pipeline tasks to help you get that data into and out of your database.

 .. toctree::
    :maxdepth: 2